bkw777/WP-2_IC-Card/SOFTWARE/MemUtil/README.md

 G 4000        view address 0x4000, should be 5A/"Z" now

 ### To write a ROM image to the flash card from the serial port
-RomCardWriter is only available as a Windows executable at this time, and the .cpp source is also just for Windows.
+RomCardWriter is only available as a Windows executable at this time.
-It just issues the commands above via serial port, so it should be simple to reimplement in portable c or python or even bash.
+The \*nix port "rcw" starts to work ok but hangs after 20-30 bytes.

-* Start HexViewer on the WP-2
+* Run MemUtil on the WP-2
 * Press "S" to put HexViewer into serial xfer mode
 * Run RomCardWriter on the PC to send foo.PI
 ```
 C:\...> RomCardWriter COM5 MENU.PI
 ```
 Takes 1-2 minutes.